ricgir/APT-Detection/sih_elk/docs/rules_created/command_and_scripting_interpreter.md

 ## Description

-This rule detects an adversary using Windows PowerShell to download a file from an external source.
-After gaining initial access, attackers often use this technique to retrieve their primary malware, tools, or second-stage payloads from a command-and-control (C2) server onto the compromised host.
+This rule detects adversaries using native command and scripting interpreters, such as **PowerShell** on **Windows** or **Bash** on **Linux**, to execute malicious code.
+Because these tools are installed by default and used for legitimate administration, attackers favor them for "living off the land" to download payloads, run obfuscated commands, and evade defenses.

-Because PowerShell is a legitimate and powerful administration tool installed on all modern Windows systems, its activity can blend in with normal operations, making it a favored tool for "living off the land."
-An alert from this rule is a strong indicator that an active payload is being introduced into the environment.
+On Windows, this often involves using PowerShell to download malware from a command-and-control (C2) server.
+On Linux, a common technique is to use Bash to decode and execute obfuscated scripts to hide the true payload.
+An alert from this rule is a strong indicator of malicious execution on a host.

 ## Rule Derivation from Log Analysis

-This rule's logic was derived by identifying the specific command-line artifacts left behind when PowerShell is used for network downloads.
+This rule's logic was derived by identifying specific, high-fidelity artifacts left in the command line when an interpreter is used for malicious activity.

 ### **1. Defining the Behavior**:

-The core behavior is the execution of powershell.exe with command-line arguments that instruct it to initiate a file download from a URL.
+The core behavior is the execution of an interpreter (`powershell.exe`, `bash`) with command-line arguments that instruct it to perform a suspicious action, such as downloading a file or decoding an obfuscated string.

 ### **2.Translating Behavior to Log Fields**: